Diary of a Wimpy Kid: Dog Days (film): Production

 The film was produced on a budget of $22 million.
 Principal photography began on August 8, 2011, in Vancouver and was completed on October 7, 2011.
 The location for the country club pool was the Eagle Ridge Pool in Coquitlam, British Columbia.
 Filming there took place during the end of August 2011.
 The municipal pool scenes at the beginning and the end of the movie were filmed at Steveston Pool in Richmond, BC.
 Filming occurred there during the beginning of September 2011.
 The Chinese Bunkhouse at the Steveston Shipyards in Richmond was the location of the Wilderness Explorers cabin for Troop 133.
 During filming, stars Zachary Gordon and Robert Capron, were seen riding the Corkscrew at Playland at Vancouver's fair, the PNE.
-Capron had to wear a wig for the film, as his hair was shaved to play the role of Young Curly in The Three Stooges, as explained in The Wimpy Kid Movie Diary book.
+Capron had to wear a wig for the film, as his hair was shaved to play the role of the young Curly Howard in The Three Stooges, as explained in The Wimpy Kid Movie Diary book.
 A poster was leaked in March 2012.
 A teaser trailer was attached to The Three Stooges.
 An advance screening for the film was held on July 31, 2012.